josephg/egwalker-paper/reg-text.typ

 For example, in @two-inserts, two users initially have the same document "Helo".
 User 1 inserts a second letter "l" at index 3, while concurrently user 2 inserts an exclamation mark at index 4.
-When user 2 receives the operation $italic("Insert")(3, \"l\")$ it can apply it to obtain "Hello!", but when user 1 receives $italic("Insert")(4, \"!\")$ it cannot apply that operation directly, since doing so would result in the state "Hell!o", which would be inconsistent with the other user's state and the intended insertion position.
+When user 2 receives the operation $italic("Insert")(3, \"l\")$ it can apply it to obtain "Hello!", but when user 1 receives $italic("Insert")(4, \"!\")$ it cannot apply that operation as-is, since that would result in the state "Hell!o", which would be inconsistent with the other user's state and the intended insertion position.
 Due to the concurrent insertion at an earlier index, user 1 must insert the exclamation mark at index 5.

 #figure(